IAmJonoBo/n00plicate/docs/TOKEN_CONTRACT_SPECIFICATION.md

 boundary checks—Penpot becomes a safe single point of entry, Style Dictionary a deterministic transformer, and every runtime (web, native, desktop, docs) remains collision-free, reproducible, and perfectly in sync.

-**The token contract is the foundation of the Mimic design system's reliability and scalability.**
+**The token contract is the foundation of the n00plicate design system's reliability and scalability.**